Cuvitru (Human Immunoglobulins)

 Who Should Not Take Cuvitru

-Do not use Cuvitru if you have severe immunoglobulin A (IgA) deficiency with a history of hypersensitivity to human immunoglobulin treatment, or if you have ever had an allergic reaction to Cuvitru or any of its ingredients.
+Do not use Cuvitru if you have severe immunoglobulin A (IgA) deficiency or a history of hypersensitivity to human immunoglobulin treatments.

 Medical Conditions to Discuss